Trovemaster/Duo/docs/source/spectra.rst

-Computing spectra (inetnsities and line lists)
+Computing spectra (intensities and line lists)
 **********************************************

 Absorption or emission spectra as well as line lists, partition functions and other